funkyra/CatRoom/README.md

 - [Fugue](https://github.com/CleanroomMC/Fugue), a mod patches many incompatibilities.
 - Javassist
 - [Scalar](https://github.com/CleanroomMC/Scalar/releases/tag/2.11.1), a Scala provider.
 We made Scala libraries become a standalone mod so it can be updated.

-## Download & Installation:

-- For MultiMC-based launchers (PolyMC, PrismLauncher), download the MMC instance from [release](https://github.com/CleanroomMC/Cleanroom/releases), import it in your launcher(alternatively unzip patches and json inside to your 1.12 instance).
-- For regular launcher (official launcher, AT launcher, FTB, HMCL), download the installer jar from release.
-You could use the installer like the Forge one.
-- **Remember to install Fugue!**
-- **And Scalar!**

 ## Build Instructions: